ucs-compute-solutions/FlexPodXCS-ICO-Automation-for-DayN-Ops/WF-12-NewStorageProvisioning/README.md

 2. Export policy addition to new smart volume
 3. Creation of a new NFS datastore on hypervisor cluster using smart volume created at the NetApp storage backend in previous steps

 *** **Please note - Workflow import and execution must be done on the same intersight org where the FlexPod XCS instance was created and is planned to operate on.
-Currently, account administrator privilege is required for both imporing and execution.** ***
+Currently, account administrator privilege is required for both importing and execution.** ***

 Parent workflow looks like below when imported successfully -